Saturday, August 30, 2008

 3. Call toll-free to our sales department at 1-800-296-6687

 Source: Gravestone of Orville Isaac Luke, Park Hill Cemetery, Vancouver, Washington.
 Digital photograph.
 Privately held by Miriam Robbins Midkiff, [ADDRESS FOR PRIVATE USE,] Spokane, Washington.
 2004.

-We try to visit my husband's parents at least once a year (it's a 360-mile one-way trip), and four years ago, we visited on Memorial Day.
+We try to visit my children's paternal grandfather at least once a year (it's a 360-mile one-way trip), and four years ago, we visited on Memorial Day.
 I thought it would be a perfect time to visit area cemeteries and we made the most of it that weekend, visiting three cemeteries within 55 miles.
-While we were mostly recording my husband's family's burials, one cemetery held the graves of one set of my great-great-grandparents; two of only four ancestors of mine buried west of the Mississippi River.
+While we were mostly recording my children's paternal family's burials, one cemetery held the graves of one set of my great-great-grandparents; two of only four ancestors of mine buried west of the Mississippi River.